fbpx

 This is obvious but giving your hot water system some space so that it can function uninterrupted is important for multiple reasons.

-For starters, clearing the area around your system will allow you to access it for maintenance and other purposes.
+For starters, clearing the area around your system will allow you to access it for hot water system maintenance and other purposes.

 Plus, keeping space around your unit will make it easier to spot water leaks before the damage gets out of control.